Prosecutors charge woman in death at Kalihi homeless camp

-Prosecutors charged this afternoon a 25-year-old woman with second-degree murder in the death of a 35-year-old man in Kalihi.
+Prosecutors charged on Monday a 25-year-old woman with second-degree murder in the death of a 35-year-old man in Kalihi.

 The man was found dead at 6:25 p.m.
 Saturday at a homeless camp in Kalihi Valley near 1570 Perry St. He was pronounced dead at the scene.